ebuhle/chunklet/README.md

 # chunklet
-Demo of RMarkdown code externalization and render-ready R scripts
+Demo of RMarkdown code externalization and render-ready R scripts (with apologies to Henry Owings).